-Thank you very much for your interest in the 3 year full PhD programme Heritage Studies at BTU Cottbus-Senftenberg.
-Following you can find all necessary information about application documents and admission processes.
+Thank you for your interest in the PhD Programme Heritage Studies at BTU Cottbus-Senftenberg.
+Below you will find all information on your application and regarding the admission process.

 Applications can be submitted throughout the year.
 We do not have application deadlines.
 For enrolment in the summer semester (start in early April) submission is recommend no later than November 1st, for enrolment in winter semester (start in early October) no later than May 1st.